jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Portal/portal.md

 - Why not debug the CGI
 - Set breakpoint at function validate()
 - Manually patch the filename to be opened to /lib64/ld-linux-x86-64.so.2
-- Let CGI fgets the first line
+- Let CGI fgets the first line with a colon for comparison (breakpoint on strcmp)
-- Dump that and use it for the exploit
+- Dump the data and use it for the exploit

 Find PID of local python webserver
 ```